Expanding Worlds Curriculum

 - Modelling of sentence construction which will include specific grammatical or literary features.

 - Generating ideas and vocabulary.
-Pupils record these on their ‘Thinking Page’.
+Pupils record these on their ‘Thinking Side’.

-- Practising and refining sentences using specific features on a ‘Writing Page’.
+- Practising and refining sentences using specific features on the ‘Writing Side’ of their book.

-- Whole class feedback addressing common misconceptions and errors
+- Whole class feedback to address common misconceptions and errors

-- Recap of the skills and grammar taught.
+- A recap of the skills and grammar taught during the lesson.

 Sounds-Write Phonics – Parent Course